solana-labs/solana/docs/src/proposals/interest-bearing-tokens.md

 #### Dynamic sysvars

 The interest-bearing token program also requires the use of dynamic sysvars.
-For example, during the `NormalizeHolding` instruction, the program needs to know the current time in order to properly convert from token amount to share amount.
+For example, during the `AmountToUiAmount` instruction, the program needs to know the current time in order to properly convert from token amount to share amount.

 Without dynamic sysvars, we need to create a system to tell what sysvars are